-- 50. This viewpoint is located at approximately 145m AOD and 400m northwest of the built development on a local road within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+54. This viewpoint is located at approximately 145m AOD and 400m northwest of the steel portal frame building, on a local road within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 The roadside hedgerows are of a height to allow views out across the surrounding landscape to the south.
 As part of these wide views, a foreground agricultural barn is visible approximately 10m away to the southwest close to the highest point of the landform (not shown in this photograph but illustrated in Plate 1 below).
-To the southeast, parts of the haulage yard and Penrhos Farm complex are visible in conjunction with parts of the roof of the new building.
-They are seen in a single grouping in the same way as the original agricultural building on the Penrhos site was seen in conjunction with the other farm buildings, although the new building is larger in comparison and the roof is noticeable as newer than the surrounding buildings. - 51.
-The viewpoint represents views of motorists (medium sensitivity).
-The magnitude of change in the view from the baseline is moderate, resulting in a moderate/ minor impact for motorists at this point.
-The proposed woodland planting would be on the other side of the building and so would not be visible and would not alter the visibility of the building from this elevated location.
+To the southeast, parts of the haulage yard and Penrhos Farm complex are visible in conjunction with parts of the roof of the steel portal frame building.
+They are seen in a single grouping in the same way as the original agricultural building on the Penrhos site was seen in conjunction with the other farm buildings, although the new steel portal frame building is larger in comparison and the roof is noticeable as newer than the surrounding buildings.

+55. The viewpoint represents views of motorists (medium sensitivity).
+The magnitude of change in the view from the baseline is moderate, resulting in a moderate/minor impact for motorists at this point.
+The proposed woodland planting and earthworks would be on the southern and southwestern sides of the building and so would not be clearly discernible and would not alter the visibility of the building from this elevated location.
+Therefore, the moderate/minor impact for motorists would remain.

-Viewpoint 3 - Sarnau to Penrhos road (see attached photomontage booklet)
+Viewpoint 3 - Sarnau to Penrhos road (please refer to photomontage)